Updated: Dec 17, 2021

 This artist commune started with Charlie Russel, who moved everything he owned just past Slab City and started creating his art.
-Through his humble beginnings he created what is known as a habitable art instillation.
+Through his humble beginnings, he created what is known as a habitable art installation.
 Everything here is a piece of art.
 From the homes people live to the live music stage they built in the middle of town.

 The name “East Jesus” came from the term “East of Jesus” as in, just past the middle of nowhere and keep going.
-This town is completely off grid, with no electricity, plumbing or modern amenities of any kind.
-With people of all kinds coming to live in a desert community full of artistic likeminded people who don’t buy in to consumerism or the 9-5.
+This town is completely off-grid, with no plumbing or refigeration.
+With people of all kinds coming to live in a desert community full of artistic like-minded people who don’t buy into consumerism or keeping up with the Jones'.

 Driving into East Jesus you can already tell it has a different feel than Slab City.
-Instead of thrown together items to create makeshift shelters, they use every item in a creative way.
+Instead of throwing together items to create makeshift shelters, they use every item in a creative way.

 If you haven’t checked it out yet, I also have a post on Slab City the off-grid neighbor to this place.
 Also, if you’re looking for more things to see in the area you can check out The Salton Sea, an abandoned resort location by a lonely desert sea.